Pair found guilty in anti-Arab beating of Ontario father, family says act showed 'darkest side of humanity' | CBC News

 Officer testified assault was 'most gruesome' he's seen

-In a statement Tuesday, Attar said the night of the attack, the family saw "the darkest side of humanity, one that we would not wish upon anyone."
+In a statement following the verdict, Attar said the night of the attack, the family saw "the darkest side of humanity, one that we would not wish upon anyone."

-"We were doing an ordinary thing like any other Canadian family, enjoying a beautiful summer evening at our local community centre with our friends, when Mohammad was viciously attacked," she said.

 "Today's verdict offers some closure as we await sentencing.
-But we know we have a much longer road to recovery," she added in part.
+But we know we have a much longer road to recovery," she added.

 WATCH | Wife of victim speaks exclusively to CBC News in 2018: